-Age as a predictor of quit attempts and quit success in smoking cessation: Findings from the ITC-4 Country Surveys (2002-2014)
+Age as a predictor of quit attempts and quit success in smoking cessation: findings from the International Tobacco Control Four-Country survey (2002-14)

 Background and aims: Past research has found that young smokers are more likely to make quit attempts; however, there are conflicting findings regarding age and quit success.
 This study examined the degree to which smoker age is related to making quit attempts and quit success.